mikera/vectorz/README.md

 ### Focus on performance

+Vectorz is deigned to allow the maximum performance possible for vector / matrix maths on the JVM.

+This focus has driven a number of important design decisions:

+ - Specialised primitive-backed small vectors (1,2,3 and 4 dimensions) and matrixes (2x2, 3x3 and M*3)
+ - Abstract base classes preferred over interfaces to allow more efficient dispatch
- - Multiple types of vector are provided for optimised performance in different cases
+ - Multiple types of vector are provided for optimised performance in special cases
- - Fast paths for most 2D and 3D operations
+ - Hard-coded fast paths for most 2D and 3D operations
- - Vectors are generally not thread safe, by design
+ - Vector operations are generally not thread safe, by design
+ - Concrete classes are generally final

-If you have a common case that isn't well optimised yet then please post an issue - the aim is to make all common operations efficient.
+If you have a common case that isn't yet well optimised then please post an issue - the aim is to make all common operations efficient.

 ### Linear algebra